-- 34.24 Economy-wide measures are often useful for comparisons across countries but for the assessment of wellbeing within a country a more targeted approach should be applied.
-In the first instance, it is appropriate to focus directly on measures of income, consumption and wealth for the household sector as a whole and then to consider the distribution of income, consumption and wealth across different households. - 34.25 Accounting for the distribution of household income, consumption and wealth supports the presentation of coherent and consistent data on these various (multi-dimensional) entry points to the measurement of wellbeing.
-The accounting process should facilitate data that are coherent with macroeconomic aggregates, consistent across accounts within the household sector and comparable over time and across countries.
-For this purpose, it requires that the compilation of distributional accounts take into consideration the joint relationships between income, consumption and wealth.
-This in turn supports the computation of multivariate indicators (such as consumption-to-income, debt-to-income or wealth-to-income ratios) for the various breakdowns of the household sector.

-34.26 The discussion of the distribution of income, consumption and wealth has been of increasing interest in many policy areas and there is substantive measurement experience and guidance available to support work in this area.
-To support the discussion of household distributions, this section summarizes key aspects of the definition and scope of households in the SNA and lists the different groupings of households that will be relevant in distributional measurement and analysis.
-The section then introduces the measurement of household income, consumption and wealth and summarizes key points in measuring the distribution of household income and wealth.
-A more detailed elaboration of households and household distributions is presented in Chapter 32 on Households.
+- 34.27 Economy-wide measures are most useful for comparisons across countries but for the assessment of wellbeing within a country a more targeted approach should be applied.
+In the first instance, it is appropriate to focus directly on measures of income, consumption and wealth for the household sector as a whole and then to consider the distribution of income, consumption and wealth across different households. - 34.28 Accounting for the distribution of household income, consumption and wealth supports the presentation of coherent and consistent data on these various entry points to the measurement of well-being.
+The accounting process facilitates the organization of data that are (i) coherent with macroeconomic aggregates, (ii) consistent across accounts within the household sector; and (iii) comparable over time and across countries.
+To these ends, it requires that the compilation of distributional accounts takes into consideration the joint relationships between income, consumption and wealth.
+This in turn supports the computation of multivariate indicators (such as consumption-to-income, debt-to-income or wealth-to-income ratios) for the various breakdowns of the household sector. - 34.29 The discussion of the distribution of income, consumption and wealth has been of increasing interest in many policy areas and there is substantive measurement experience and guidance available to support work in this area.
+This section summarizes key aspects of the definition and scope of households in the SNA and lists the different groupings of households that will be relevant in distributional measurement and analysis.
+The section then introduces the measurement of household income, consumption and wealth and summarizes key points in measuring the distribution of household income, consumption and wealth. - 34.30 A more detailed elaboration of households and household distributions is presented in Chapter 32 on Households.
+Chapter 32 provides an introduction to a number of measurement considerations including the potential, via a national accounting framework, to integrate and reconcile data about household income, consumption and wealth from both macro and micro based data sources.
+Generally speaking, measures of household distributions will require micro data as a fundamental input, for example from household surveys or administrative data sources (e.g. taxation statistics).
+However, there are often differences in measurement approach at the micro level that require adjustment to allow integration with macro data from the national accounts.
+A detailed explanation of compilation and reconciliation issues is described in the Handbook on Compiling Distributional Results on Household Income, Consumption and Saving (OECD, et al, forthcoming).